 In the aftermath of the November 2018 Camp Fire, several routes were modified as a result of the displacement of people.
-As we head into FY19/20 it is possible that additional changes caused by the Camp Fire may occur, outside the scope of the Unmet Transit Needs process.
+Then, in 2020, the Coronavirus caused all transit agencies to reassess their operation.
+This was due to making sure the system was able to operate safety and able to function in light of the reduced ridership and revenue.
+As we head into FY20/21 it is possible that additional changes caused by the Camp Fire and COVID-19 may occur, outside the scope of the Unmet Transit Needs process.

-Findings for FY 2019/20
+Findings for FY 2020/21

-After analysis of all testimony received during the 2018/19 fiscal year Unmet Transit Needs process, BCAG finds that there are no Unmet Transit Needs that are Reasonable to Meet.
+After analysis of all testimony received during the 2019/20 fiscal year Unmet Transit Needs process, BCAG finds that there are no Unmet Transit Needs that are Reasonable to Meet.